Coherent Fluctuations in Noisy Mesoscopic Systems, the Open Quantum SSEP and Free Probability: Introduction

-In the case of classical systems with diffusive transport, which are maintained out-of-equilibrium by coupling the boundaries to reservoirs at different chemical potentials, this has been achieved by the so-called macroscopic fluctuation theory (MFT) \cite{Bertini2005Current,Bertini2015MFT}.
-MFT provides a framework to specify the probability distribution of the density and current profile in a large deviation form starting from only two system-dependent quantities, the diffusion constant and the mobility.
-This framework has been developed through the study of microscopic toy models, more precisely, stochastic lattice gases, that revealed universal properties in the density and current fluctuations in the sense that they did not depend on the precise underlying microscopic dynamics.
+For classical systems these efforts have culminated in the formulation of the so-called \textit{macroscopic fluctuation theory} (MFT) \cite{Bertini2005Current,Bertini2015MFT} which applies to systems with diffusive transport.
+Usually the system is maintained out-of-equilibrium by coupling the boundaries to reservoirs at different chemical potentials.
+MFT allows to specify the probability distribution of the density and current profile in such systems and remarkably, this relies on only two system-dependent quantities, the diffusion constant and the mobility.
+The development of MFT has been strongly inspired by the study of microscopic toy models, more precisely, stochastic lattice gases, that revealed universal properties in the density and current fluctuations in the sense that they did not depend on the precise underlying microscopic dynamics.
 A very important role in this context has been played by the symmetric and asymmetric simple exclusion processes (SSEP and ASEP), since these toy models are exactly solvable \cite{Derrida1993Exact,Derrida1998An,Derrida1999Bethe,Bodineau2004Current} (for a review, see \cite{Derrida2007Non-equilibrium,Mallick2015TheExclusion}).

-On the side of quantum many-body systems, the development of Generalized Hydrodynamics (GHD) has allowed to study out-of-equilibrium dynamics in integrable systems \cite{Bertini2016Transport,Castro2016Emergent} (see \cite{Doyon2020Lecture,Alba2021Generalized} for a review).
-Since this theory treats the system as a composition of many thermodynamically large fluid cells that are locally in equilibrium with respect to a generalised Gibbs ensemble, it looses the statistical properties of quantum correlations between the fluid cells.
-An approach to restore these quantum correlations has recently been proposed in \cite{Ruggiero2020Quantum}.
-GHD is mostly concerned with ballistic transport due to the integrable nature of the systems to which it applies.
-However, in generic out-of-equilibrium quantum systems transport is rather diffusive than ballistic \cite{Hartnoll2014Theory}.
-In the classical case this is well described by MFT.